Installing & configuring the debugging software

-The GDB server provides an interface to the hardware debuggers on one side and to the GDB debugger on the other side.
+The GDB server PyAvrOCD provides an interface to the debug probe on one side and to the symbolic debugger on the host on the other side.
 That means that in addition to PyAvrOCD, you need to install a symbolic debugger, which in our case means avr-gdb.
-However, perhaps you even want more than that.
+However, perhaps you want more than that.

 CLI debugging